TOmorrowarc1/ClassSelectionSystem/README.md

       }
       13. SelectCourse:
       {
+         "name":
          "courseName":
       }
       14. DropCourse:
       {
-         null
+         "name":
       }
    3. Meta data: version of the API, version of the application, and so on.
 2. Responses are also json objects in HTTP posts, which contains the following parts and a status code of 200(when backend works well):
    1. Register:
       {
-         "ErrorMessage": "string, empty when no error",
+         "errorMessage": "string, empty when no error",
       }
    2. Remove:
       {
-         "ErrorMessage": "string, empty when no error",
+         "errorMessage": "string, empty when no error",
       }
    3. LogIn:
       {
          "authToken": "string, unique for each user",
-         "ErrorMessage": "string, empty when no error",
+         "errorMessage": "string, empty when no error",
       }
    4. LogOut:
       {
-         "ErrorMessage": "string, empty when no error",
+         "errorMessage": "string, empty when no error",
       }
    5. ModifyPassword:
       {
-         "ErrorMessage": "string, empty when no error",
+         "errorMessage": "string, empty when no error",
       }
    6. GetUserInfo:
       {